-While the exact number of free-roaming community cats (formerly called “feral cats”) in the United States is not known, almost every area has their fair share of them.
-Whether they were abandoned house pets or the unsocialized offspring of those house pets, without human help their numbers escalate quickly.
+While we do not know the exact number of free-roaming community cats (formerly called “feral cats”) in the United States, almost every area has their fair share of them.
+Whether these cats are abandoned house pets or the unsocialized offspring of those house pets, without human help their numbers escalate quickly.
 The 1990s ushered in a new proactive way to help the cats and the community: Trap-Neuter-Return.
-From rural housing complexes to urban public enclaves, TNR is being embraced by elected officials and homeowners’ associations from coast to coast.
+From rural housing complexes to urban public enclaves, elected officials and homeowners’ associations from coast to coast are embracing TNR.
 In honor of National Feral Cat Day today (October 16) — which Alley Cat Allies has expanded to Global Cat Day — we contacted the experts to find out the best ways to talk to officials about implementing a TNR program near you.

 Lawyer by trade and cat advocate by choice, Bryan Kortis, National Programs Director of Neighborhood Cats, says, “The most important aspect of addressing your local government is to relate to the interests of those officials.
 They’re most concerned about health and safety issues, not animal welfare.”